 Crazy Good Kitchen

 The name doesn’t lie.
-Now with two locations—the original in Malden and a newer spot on Newbury Street—Crazy Good Kitchen is known for its, well, crazy good burgers (and fried chicken, and milkshakes.)
+Now with three locations—the original in Malden, a newer spot on Newbury Street, and an expansion way down in Miami, Florida—Crazy Good Kitchen is known for its, well, crazy good burgers (and fried chicken, and milkshakes).
 Co-owner Tony DeSouza really knows meat; he was a butcher in his native Brazil.
-He runs Crazy Good Kitchen with his family, serving 6-ounce patties on brioche buns and featuring house-made versions of traditional condiments, such as “better than ketchup” and a burnt butter mayo.
+He runs Crazy Good Kitchen with his family, serving six-ounce patties on brioche buns and featuring house-made versions of traditional condiments, such as “better than ketchup” and a burnt butter mayo.
 If you spend time on Instagram, you’ve probably seen burgers such as the Hot Mess & Cheese, where the patty (or two if you’re really hungry) is topped with shaved steak, tons of American cheese, griddled onions, cheese sauce, and the house ketchup.
 Just find a way to save room for the Peanut Butter Slide milkshake.

 268 Newbury St., Back Bay, Boston; 906 Eastern Ave., Malden; crazygoodkitchen.com.